A look at where Democratic President Barack Obama and Republican presidential rival Mitt Romney stand on a selection of issues, in brief:

 Obama: Opposes near-term military strike on Iran but holds that option open if it proves the only way to stop Iran from getting nuclear weapons.
 Declined to repeat the Libya air power commitment for Syrian opposition, instead seeks international pressure against Syrian government.
 Chastised Israel for continuing to build housing settlements in disputed areas and pressed both sides to begin a new round of peace talks based on land borders established after 1967 Arab-Israeli conflict.
 Signed law to expand military and civilian cooperation with Israel.
 Sought penalties against China for unfair trade but opposes branding China a currency manipulator.

-Romney: Appears to present a clearer U.S. military threat to Iran and has spoken in more permissive terms about Israel's right to act against Iran's nuclear facilities, without explicitly approving of such a step.
+Romney: Appears to present a clearer U.S. military threat to Iran and has spoken in more permissive terms about Israel's right to act against Iran's nuclear facilities, without explicitly approving of such a step and while saying U.S. military action against Iran would be last resort.
 Would identify those in Syrian opposition who share U.S. values, then work with U.S. allies to "ensure they obtain the arms they need to defeat" Syrian government.
-But has not proposed direct U.S. arms supplies to rebels.
+But has not proposed direct U.S. arms supplies to rebels and would rule out U.S. military action for now.
 Associates himself more closely with hardline Israeli Prime Minister Benjamin Netanyahu, pledges more military assistance to Israel.
 Branded Russia the "No. 1 geopolitical foe" of the U.S. and threatened to label China a currency manipulator in a move that could lead to broad trade sanctions.

 Obama: Supports legal recognition of same-sex marriage, a matter decided by states.
 Opposed that recognition in 2008 presidential campaign and in 2004 Senate campaign, while supporting the extension of legal rights and benefits to same-sex couples in civil unions.
 Achieved repeal of the military ban on openly gay members.
 Has not achieved repeal of the Defense of Marriage Act, which denies federal recognition of same-sex marriages and affirms the right of states to refuse to recognize such marriages.
 Administration has ceased defending the law in court but it remains on the books.